emacs-mirror/emacs/mps/manual/source/topic/porting.rst

 ------------------

 The MPS requires platform-specific implementations of the functional modules in the list below.
-You'll probably find that you don't need to port them all: unless your platform is very exotic, some of the existing implementations ought to be usable.
-In most cases there is an "ANSI" implementation of the module, that uses only the features of the Standard C Library.
-These "ANSI" implementations are partially functional or non-functional, but can be used as a starting point for a new port if none of the existing implementations is usable.
+You'll probably find that it's unnecessary to port them all: unless the new platform is very exotic, some of the existing implementations ought to be usable.
+In most cases there is an generic ("ANSI") implementation of the module, that uses only the features of the Standard C Library.
+These generic implementations are partially functional or non-functional, but can be used as a starting point for a new port if none of the existing implementations is usable.

 #.
 The **lock** module provides binary locks that ensure that only a
    single :term:`thread` may be running with a lock held, and